 Those related to influx of labor into project areas thereby breeding labor related issues, conflict between the workers and host communities, HIV/AIDS and child labor, child abuses and related child and sexual exploitation as well as instances of crime are all envisaged to arise alongside Gender Based violence.
+Another potential risk is the exclusion of vulnerable and marginalized individuals or groups from employment opportunities.
 General provisions to address these risks are listed in this ESMF.